bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 Lucas Ontivero: 01:01:58

 Okay, sorry, you asked for feedback.
-I not totally agree, Because I know that your goal has been your goal for probably years, right?
+I not totally agree, because I know that your goal has been your goal for probably years, right?
-But I mean, finding the most space efficient way to make this to build this conjoin transactions but I will say that our goal should be the most private way to create the conjoin transactions I mean, probably it is more expensive.
+I mean, finding the most space efficient way to make this, to build this conjoin transactions, but I will say that our goal should be the most private way to create the conjoin transactions, (which) probably it is more expensive.
-Well, yes, but I think the first filter or the first goal should be to maximize the privacy, even when probably it's not the most space efficient solution.
+But I think the first filter or the first goal should be to maximize the privacy, even when probably it's not the most space efficient solution.
 Just that.

-Adam Gibson: 01:02:57
+Adam Fiscor: 01:02:57

 That is obvious what provides the most privacy.
 If you know the common greatest divisor, you have a set of inputs, you get the common greatest divisor of them and every output gets that, right?